-To overcome these limitations, we propose \ours, a deep Gaussian process model for functional maps. \ours is flexible enough to capture complex, highly nonlinear relationships and, importantly, enables principled probabilistic inference, offering reliable uncertainty quantification.
-Specifically, we model the input function as a Gaussian process (GP) and represent the mapping from inputs to outputs as a sequence of GP-based linear and nonlinear transformations in functional space.
-The linear transformation is implemented via an integral transform of the kernel to obtain the cross-covariance, followed by GP interpolation, while the nonlinear transformation is realized through a GP activation function.
-We further identify a key insight of our design: under fixed locations, any discrete approximation of the kernel integral transform causes the intermediate covariance and cross-covariance matrices to cancel out during GP interpolation.
-This leaves the integral transform being applied directly to the discretized functions, eliminating the need to track complex kernel structures across layers and greatly simplifying model implementation.
-As a result, our framework can flexibly incorporate arbitrary discrete integral transform designs without requiring explicit computation of the resulting covariance functions.
-In particular, we propose a simple dimension-wise integral transform, either based on 1D quadrature rules or through the use of the convolution theorem and Fourier transformations inspired by the neural operator literature.
-Finally, to enable efficient training and probabilistic inference, we introduce a set of inducing points for each GP activation function and use a whitening transformation to construct a variational posterior of the inducing variables.
-We then develop a stochastic variational inference algorithm for scalable training.
+To address these challenges, we propose \ours, a deep Gaussian process model for functional maps. \ours is flexible enough to capture complex, highly nonlinear relationships and, importantly, enables principled probabilistic inference with reliable uncertainty quantification.
+We model the input function as a Gaussian process (GP) and represent the mapping from inputs to outputs as a sequence of GP-based linear and nonlinear transformations in function space.
+The linear transformation is implemented via a kernel integral transform to obtain cross-covariances, followed by GP interpolation, while the nonlinear transformation is realized through a GP activation function.
+A key insight of our design is that, under fixed evaluation locations, any discrete approximation of the kernel integral transform leads to cancellation of intermediate covariance and cross-covariance matrices during GP interpolation.
+As a result, the integral transform can be applied directly to discretized functions, eliminating the need to track complex kernel structures across layers and substantially simplifying implementation.
+This insight allows our framework to flexibly incorporate arbitrary discrete integral transform designs without explicitly computing the resulting covariance functions.
+In particular, we consider simple dimension-wise integral transforms, implemented either via one-dimensional quadrature rules or via the convolution theorem and Fourier transforms, inspired by the neural operator literature.
+To enable scalable training and probabilistic inference, we introduce inducing points for each GP activation and apply a whitening transformation to construct a variational posterior, leading to an efficient stochastic variational inference algorithm.